Wigwam (Chicago): The building

 The two-story Wigwam was built by Chicago business leaders to attract the 1860 Convention.
-It was a temporary structure, built entirely of wood in little more than a month, and it could accommodate 10–12,000 people.
+It was a temporary structure, built entirely of wood in little more than a month, and could accommodate 10–12,000 people.
 The building was used for political and patriotic meetings during the Convention and the American Civil War.
 It also served as a retail space until its demolition.
 The Wigwam was destroyed by fire on November 13, 1869.

 Following the Great Chicago Fire of 1871, another "Wigwam" building at Washington (one city block south of Lake) and Market served as the temporary home of the Chicago Board of Trade.

-It was an antebellum custom to call a political campaign headquarters a Wigwam.
-Wigwam is also a Native American (specifically, Eastern Abenaki language) word for "temporary shelter".
+It was an antebellum custom to call a political campaign headquarters a "Wigwam", derived from wigwam, a Native American word - specifically in the Eastern Abenaki language - for "temporary shelter".